 Peel the sweet potato and/ or yam and cut into even-sized pieces, either cubes or more random shapes.

-Heat the water in a pot to simmering point and add in the knotted pandan leaves and sago.
+Heat the water in a pot to simmering point and add in the knotted pandan leaves.

 If you are using yam, add this first to the water.
 Cook for a few minutes before adding the sweet potato, as yam has a denser texture and takes longer to cook.
-When you have checked that the yam is half cooked, add the sweet potato.
+When you have checked that the yam is half cooked, add the sweet potato and sago (remove the soaking water first).

 If you are using just sweet potato or Japanese squash, place this in the pot with the knotted pandan leaves and sago.